qnts/jwt_provider2/docs/middleware.md

 jwt_request.register_middleware('api_key', api_key_middleware)
 ```

-> :warning: For the rest of the documentation, we use relative imports in code blocks to demonstrate.
->
-> If you want to import `jwt_provider2`'s modules from other addons, use `odoo.addons.jwt_provider2` as base.
->
-> Example: `from odoo.addons.jwt_provider2.JwtRequest import jwt_request`

-As you can see, in the above code, once you have the middleware definition, we alias it with a name `api_key`:
+As you can see, in the above code, once we have the middleware definition, we alias it with a name `api_key`:

 ```python
 jwt_request.register_middleware('api_key', api_key_middleware)